Tysride/DigitalJanitors/README.md

     I generaly make the scripts that apply to UI and Managers in the game Code I make varries depending on what the lead programmer may need

+# Currency Folder
+    Acts as the tracker and visual respresentaton of the players money Also applies to the shop

 # PauseMenu
     Functions as the manager for the pause menu in game